ltekme/ltekme/blogs/3.Exploring-CF-APIGW-Lambda-SQS-SNS-ReactJS/pages/Using-CloudFront-and-S3-to-host-ReactJS/README.md

 ## Each Method Have It's Own Perks

 Each method has its perks.
 The best way is to set up a folder for each path in the bucket.

+## One Terraform Package

+A while ago I made a terraform module what sets everything up, but without the site cloning stuff. [/Snippets-and-Templates/AWS/S3-Public-Website](/Snippets-and-Templates/AWS/S3-Public-Website)

 [↩️ back to article](../../README.md)